How Unexpected Medicare Drug Prices Can Derail Even The Most Comprehensive Financial Plan

 Because of Caribou’s work, Kim was able to help this couple avoid what could have been a disastrous financial surprise for them.
 This planning was done months in advance of their Medicare transition date, so the couple had the appropriate time to digest the finding and plan accordingly with Kim.

 With some adjustments, Rob and Laura were able to prepare for the cost of Laura’s medication in a way that didn’t drastically alter their retirement outcome.
-They are still able to retire and can rest assured that they’re transitioning to Medicare knowing the true costs they’ll be subject to.
+They were still able to retire and could rest assured that they were transitioning to Medicare knowing the true costs they'd be subject to.

 Kim is a fantastic financial advisor.
 But without Caribou’s assistance, she may not have had the foresight to research Rob and Laura’s medication costs.
 Fortunately, this type of scenario may not affect the majority of clients transitioning to Medicare, but it does happen.
 And if Kim and Caribou hadn’t discovered this problem, Rob and Laura may have faced a financial disaster.